JuliaLinearAlgebra/BLIS.jl/README.md

 # directly without reallocating wA, wB or wC to other arrays.
 BLASInterface.gemm!('N', 'N', 1.0+0im, wA, wB, 1.0+0im, wC)
 ```

+Mixed precision is also directly supported by this interface.

+As BLAS interface defined by Julia's `LinearAlgebra.BLAS` is a few routines beyond standard BLAS, [here is a list for status of support](src/interface_linalg/ABOUT.md).

 ### BLIS Typed Backend